stefanreuther/starbase-reloaded/PLAYER.md

   as many engines of the specified type as possible (as many as the starbase has, as many as will fit into the ship).

-  There is no way to load only a part of the starbase's stock.
+  There is no direct way to load only a part of the starbase's stock, but you can indirectly control the number of components loaded onto the ship by loading other cargo onto the ship.

+  If the starbase is trying to build a ship, parts required for the ship build order will not be loaded onto the ship (doing so would invalidate the build order).

   The ship needs to end its turn at a starbase owned by the same player to load parts from it; it is not possible to load from allied